pa2si/salsa-calendar/README.md

-v 0.1.20
+v 0.1.21

 that's new:

-- edit functionality fully working
-- some updates in googleautocomplete
-- sidebar styes open for edit route
+- skeleton for loading routes my-events and add-event and dynamic edit id route

 to dos: